iosdevelopersmx/talks/README.md

 # iOS Developers Mexico

-We meet the last Saturda of every month to talk about everything that its involved in Apple technologies.
+We meet the last Saturday of every month to talk about everything that its involved in Apple technologies.

 ### I want to give a talk 📖